 Flitto only takes a small percentage of commission for the process.
 To make sure of the accuracy and finesse of the translations, Flitto has a dedicated team based in their Seoul office to monitor the integrity of translations occurring all over the world.
-Flitto also works with companies like Naver, Systran, and Airbnb in providing translation services.
+Flitto also works with companies like Naver, Systran, and Airbnb in Flitto has also formed a joint partnership with VideoMonster, an online video automatic production solution company to enhance K-Content services.

 Flitto was started in 2012 by three Korean co-workers Simon Lee, Dan Kang, & Jin Kim.
 The company has now since expanded its translation platform to include professional and AI translation.
 Flitto also provides domestic and international companies with language data based on the data collected through the Flitto platform.
 As of 2020, the platform has over 10.3 million users in 173 countries.
 In July 2019, Flitto’s IPO was listed in Kosdaq that raised $ 23 million.

 Created by Naver Corporation, the internet giant of South Korea, this app is an easy-to-use translator to get real-time output.
 It specializes in translation between English, Korean, Simplified Chinese, and Japanese.
 The app’s name Papago means Parrot in Esperanto, and like a parrot, the app has abilities to handle multiple languages that include Spanish, French, Vietnamese, Thai, Indonesian, Russian, German, and Italian.